-If you or someone you know have recently received a drug dealing or drug sales charge, and are wondering what to expect, here is a brief overview:
+If you or someone you know have recently received a drug dealing or drug sales charge, and are wondering what to expect, here is a brief overview of what to expect.

 Drug sales charges or drug dealing charges are criminal charges that you will receive for the intended or actual sale of an illegal controlled substance such as meth, heroin, cocaine, or marijuana.
 What typically happens if you receive a drug dealing or drug sales charge will depend on your history and where you live.